 - If possible, rules in both homes should be similar.
 However, even if they differ it is not a problem as long as the rules remain consistent in each home.
 Children learn at a very early age that there are different rules in different places - school, camp, church, grandma's house.
 They can handle another difference, as long as the rules are reliable and consistent in each environment.

 - The child should be allowed to call the other parent, but should not be made to do so.

 - Recognize the child needs "transition time" Allow some quiet time before the child transitions to the other home.

 - For young children, record yourself reading some of their favorite bedtime stories.
 When they are away they can listen to the CD at bedtime.
 This helps them feel more secure and connected.

 - Imagine you are going on vacation or traveling for business.
 Even if it is a pleasurable change, traveling still involves some anxiety.
-While having two homes can be very enjoyable, be mindful and considerate of the adjustment the child needs to make with each transition.
+While living in two homes can be very enjoyable, be mindful and considerate of the adjustment the child needs to make with each transition.

 Think about ways to make the transition easier for my child.
 Consider showing this article to your child's other parent as a way to open a dialogue on how to make this happen.
 Put aside all hurt and angry feelings about the marriage and deal with spouse as your child's parent, knowing that when our child has a good relationship with both of us, then he/she will thrive. (*author's note - I switch gender throughout the piece to avoid the use of awkward "him/her" language)

 © Donna F. Ferber - all rights reserved.
-Donna Ferber is a Psychotherapist, author, and speaker and can be reached at donnaferber.com
+Donna Ferber is a Psychotherapist, author, and speaker.

 For more tips to help ease the adjustments of living in two homes, check out the following articles: